 Even with the creation of new sleep applications, capturing data is great but as any researcher will tell you, data is just data if you do not know what to do with it, what it means, or worse are unclear if it is even an accurate picture of your true sleep health.
 Can it be used as a tool for changing behavior?
 Absolutely!
 But although one of the primary reasons for sleep issues that lead to sleep deprivation are voluntary, unintentional behaviors, other than telling you to turn in earlier, how can a tracker help you otherwise?
 Most successful changes require you to assess your behavior, understand your sleep patterns to make and create healthier habits.
 It also requires accountability, which a sleep coach can provide.

 My work, first and foremost is as a sleep health educator, but as a sleep coach I provide the support needed to get you to a place where you can fall asleep naturally.
 Your sleep needs to be viewed the same way you would a nutrition or a fitness plan.
 We are starting to understand the role education plays in managing our health.
-Focusing on helping individuals assess their individual health needs is gaining momentum but providing it is still very much under-utilized in every day practice.
-Our health system is still based on generalizations that are applied to the masses and often do not incorporate the latest scientific research.
-The viewpoint of someone with sleep health education vs traditional medical training is very different as sleep coaches look past finding a short term fix or masking the problem, we focus on digging until we find the root causes.
+Less than 3% of people live a healthy lifestyle and 9 out of 10 do not understand information that is readily available to them, which is why 80% are confused about what a healthy lifestyle actually is.
+Focusing on helping individuals assess their individual health needs versus making broad population assumptions is missing from the current systems that are in place.
+Our healthcare system is still based on generalizations that are applied to the masses and often do not incorporate the latest scientific research.
+The viewpoint of someone with sleep health education vs traditional medical training is very different, as sleep coaches look past finding a short term fix or masking the problem, we focus on digging until we find the root causes.
 Unhealthy sleep habits can lead to a long list of health issues.
 We are learning more about the role it plays in managing our health every day, but currently medical doctors spend less than 23 hours on nutrition in their entire medical training and spend even less, only 4.25 on sleep!
 It is no wonder why going to your doctor may not be the answer to treating your sleep challenges.

 If you suffer from sleep apnea they can most certainly be the first line to help refer you to a sleep specialist or sleep doctor for further testing, but if it is a sleep quality issue because of behavioral choices, diagnostic sleep testing may not help you.
 Also having and maintaining good sleep hygiene are important to sleep, whether a medical sleep issue is present or not.
 Furthermore, if it is medical but not a medical sleep disorder, other health issues can be missed such as hormonal imbalances, another cause of daytime fatigue and nightly sleep issues.
 A sleep coach can help assess your lifestyle and to identify symptoms to help you communicate them to the medical professional who can diagnose and treat you appropriately.
 This can also often include the recommendation for a blood panel that includes nutritional deficiency testing and consulting with a nutritionist for dietary changes.
 It is also important to note that masking issues of fatigue with Vitamin B shots or self-supplementing won’t solve your problem long term either.
 The best source of supporting your system and maintaining healthy sleep patterns is through foods not just supplements.
 It is important to note that vitamins can even interact with medications and be over consumed.